-On the 17th of December 2010 the charity completed 18 years of successful operation.
-The organisation again ran a successful training week in October at which along side the essential training offered around Protection of Vulnerable Adults, Infection Control, Moving and Handling, Food Safety, Autism / Challenging Behaviour Training and two days of Person Centred Approaches.
-The staff had the opportunity to participate in a team building day at Hollingworth Lake which was good for morale.
-A talk was also given to staff by a doctor who had volunteered his service following the Haiti earthquake disaster, and he shared his experiences with Gateway Staff.
-Other training throughout the year included Food Hygiene, First Aid, DOLS Medication and NVQ's 2 and 3.
+On the 17th of December 2011 the charity completed 19 years of successful operation.
+The organisation again ran a successful training week in October at which along side the essential training offered around Protection of Vulnerable Adults, Infection Control, Moving and Handling, & Food Safety.
+The staff had the opportunity to participate in a team building day which included a treasure hunt that was good for morale.
+Other training throughout the year included Food Hygiene, First Aid, Medication and NVQ's 2 and 3.
 The achievements of the various projects and the activities that individuals have had the opportunity to be involved in are as below.